thiagoacdias/rain-tomorrow/README.md

 ### RIPPER, mate!
 I'm curious now....
 How does this robot work afterall? :robot:

 **Glad you asked!**
 Similarly to climbing Mt.
 Everest (or should I say Mt.
-Kosciuszko), our robot was performed by reaching two important milestones:
+Kosciuszko?), our robot was performed by reaching two important milestones:

 #### Phase 1 (aka reaching base camp :basecamp:): Defining a baseline model to predict whether it will rain or not: